michaud-jacobs/thesis/gen-fermat/README.md

 # gen-fermat
-This folder contains Magma code to support the computations in Chapter 8 of my thesis (On some generalized Fermat equations of the form x^2 + y^2n = z^p).
+This folder contains Magma code to support the computations in Chapter 8 of my thesis (Generalized Fermat equations of the form x^2 + y^2n = z^p).

 This folder contains the following files (more description is contained within each file):